Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Fine-grained Video-Text Understanding

-More recently, the advent of Multimodal Large Language Models has introduced a new research direction focused on enhancing their temporal awareness.
-LLaViLo\cite{tvg:llavilo} was the first to utilize a video semantic modeling adapter to inject a joint feature representation into an LLM.
+More recently, Multimodal Large Language Models are introduced to enhance temporal reasoning.
+LLaViLo~\cite{tvg:llavilo} utilizes a video semantic modeling adapter to inject a joint feature representation into an LLM.
 To incorporate explicit time information as external cues, Chrono~\cite{vtg:chrono} introduced a sequence-to-sequence approach that integrates video frames with their corresponding timestamp cues.
-Similarly, VTG-LLM~\cite{tvg:vtgllm} integrated timestamp knowledge through sequence-time embeddings, absolute-time tokens, and slot-based token compression.
+Similarly, VTG-LLM~\cite{caption:vtgllm} integrated timestamp knowledge through sequence-time embeddings, absolute-time tokens, and slot-based token compression.
 ReVisionLLM~\cite{tvg:revisionllm} incorporated a recursive processing architecture with hierarchical adapters to progressively refine temporal segments in hour-long videos.
 In a training-free manner, TFVTG~\cite{tvg:tfvtg} employed LLMs to reason about sub-event relationships while using separate VLMs to localize each sub-event.
-NumPro~\cite{tvg:numpro} employs a fine-tuning strategy augmented with explicit visual cues.
+NumPro~\cite{tvg:numpro} employs a fine-tuning with extra models strategy to achieve video-language understanding.
 It overlays unique numerical identifiers onto each video frame, thereby translating the temporal grounding task into a visual OCR problem that can be directly resolved by a Video LLM.